Crypto is taxed in Canada, with several transactions being taxable events, from trading cryptocurrencies to earning staking rewards.

 Taxable Crypto Trading

-Here are the taxable transactions in Canada regarding crypto trading:
+Here are the taxable transactions in Canada regarding crypto trading

 Non-Taxable Crypto Trading